legends2k/blog/content/note/install-irony-win32.md

   (flycheck-pos-tip-mode))
 {{< /highlight >}}

 Flycheck shows the errors in a separate buffer which keeps getting update as you type.
 But you can see the error in a particular statement without having to open this buffer with `flycheck-pos-tip-mode`.
-It will show error tooltips as the cusror is moved to an errorenous token.
+It will show error tooltips as the cursor is moved to an erroneous token.

 # Advantages